 - Job Creation: As a general rule, new construction is 50 percent labor and 50 percent materials.
 Rehabilitation, on the other hand, is 60 to 70 percent labor.
 Generally, the labor comes from local community members, while the materials can come from out of state.
 The paychecks from these workers generally go towards local goods and services.
 Thus, there is a greater positive impact to the local economy with rehabilitation than with new construction.

 - Environmental Protection: Preserving instead of demolishing our inventory of historic buildings reduces construction waste.
 No new land is consumed during rehabilitation.

 Vermont has long understood the link between preservation and smart growth.
 Government agencies, non-profit organizations and businesses have been active in working to conserve our state’s history both in urban and rural settings.
-The Downtown Historic Tax Credit and Growth Center programs are a result of these efforts.
+The Downtown Historic Tax Credit and designation programs are a result of these efforts.
 In 2007, Vermont was recognized for this hard work as one of three finalists for the Tourism for Tomorrow Awards in the Destination Award category for its work promoting and supporting downtown revitalization.

 There are tools available for those communities interested in preserving their community’s character and building their historic resources.
 These include:

 Vermont Land Use Planning Implementation Manual: Historic Preservation.
 This provides more detailed information on historic preservation and related tools.

 Why Historic Preservation is Smart Growth by Donovan Rykema,a nationally known consultant on historic preservation economics.